pryv/config-template-pryv.io/pryv.io/cluster/INSTALL.md

     $ sudo ./ensure-permissions-${ROLE}

-You're now ready to launch the pryv component.
-To launch the installation, you should type:
+You're now ready to launch the pryv components.
+First, run the service-config-leader:

+    $ sudo ./run-config-leader

+Then, run the service-config-follower(s), which will pull the necessary configuration files and start the pryv components.

-    $ sudo ./run-${ROLE}
+  $ sudo ./run-config-follower

-This command will download the docker images that belong to your release from the docker repository and launch the component.
+This command will download the docker images that belong to your release from the docker repository and launch the components.
 If all goes well, you'll see a number of running docker containers when you start `docker ps`.

 # Closing Remarks